The Incredible Story of Artemis: Her Myths, Symbols, and Significance in Ancient Greece

 For her transgressions against the goddess of the hunt, Chione’s tongue was struck, making her dumb.
 Artemis then went on to kill her with an arrow.

-How Artemis punished Agamemnon and his Greek army
+How Artemis punished Agamemnon and his Greek army during the Trojan War

 Just a few days before the start of the Trojan War, the legendary king of Mycenae, Agamemnon, incurred the wrath of Artemis after he killed an animal that was sacred to the goddess.
-As if that was not enough, Agamemnon rubbed salt in the injury by bragging that he was a better hunter than Artemis.
+As if that was not enough, Agamemnon rubbed salt in injury by bragging that he was a better hunter than Artemis.
 The goddess punished Agamemnon by sending a series of misfortunes to his army.
 Artemis first unleashed a host of plagues on Agamemnon’s army.
 After the plagues, she saw to it that there were no winds on the sea, hindering Agamemnon’s army from sailing from the port of Aulis to Troy.

 In order to appease Artemis, the religious leaders and prophets advised Agamemnon to sacrifice his daughter Iphigenia to the goddess Artemis.